Owings, Maryland: History

-Prior to the arrival of the railroad, Calvert County was a rural county with few roads and no railroads.
-There were no factories and the primary industry was tobacco farming like most of Southern Maryland prior to the Civil War.
+Before the arrival of the railroad, Calvert County was a rural county with few roads and no railroads.
+It had no factories, and the primary industry was tobacco farming, like most of Southern Maryland before the Civil War.

-The Owings family had long been present in Maryland since the 18th century in various roles such as real estate brokers, merchants and tradesmen.
-They were instrumental in the development of the North Beach/Chesapeake Beach area as a summer resort.
-It was also instrumental in the planning of the Chesapeake Beach Railway and utilizing it to ship canned goods out of the county.
+The Owings family had been present in Maryland since the 18th century in various roles, such as real-estate brokers, merchants, and tradesmen.
+The family was instrumental in the development of the North Beach/Chesapeake Beach area as a summer resort.
+It was also instrumental in planning the Chesapeake Beach Railway and utilizing it to ship canned goods out of the county.

 Owings was named after Harry P. Owings.
 The railway station located at the line's intersection with Solomons Island Road was originally known as "Friendship".
-To avoid any confusion with the town of Friendship located 1.6 mi northeast of Owings in Anne Arundel County, the president of the railway, David Moffatt, renamed the station "Owings".
+To avoid confusion with the town of Friendship, located 1.6 mi northeast of Owings in Anne Arundel County, the president of the railway, David Moffatt, renamed the station "Owings".
 It was also a tribute to Harry P. Owings.
 Mr. Owings had been a one-time member of the Maryland House of Delegates as a Democrat from 1888 to 1889.
 He was a local farmer and was interested in the real estate business.
 The town of Owings was a result of that interest as many residents purchased land in the area which he had subdivided through his real estate business.
 He also served as a sales agent in the county for lime, fertilizer, coal, and corrugated metal roofs.
 In August 1900, Harry P. Owings requested the position of station manager in a letter sent from Owings Station and now in the archives of the Chesapeake Bay Railway Museum archives and was granted the position.

-Harry P. Owings also owned the Owings House located at 9740 Old Solomons Road which is currently recorded with the Maryland Historical Trust.
-The house was built in 1850 and later served as a boarding house for County residents visiting Owings.
-The residents would board their horses in the stables and sleep at the Owings House prior to boarding the train the following morning.
+Harry P. Owings also owned the Owings House located at 9714 Old Solomons Road, which is currently recorded with the Maryland Historical Trust.
+The house was built in 1850 and later served as a boarding house for county residents visiting Owings.
+The residents would board their horses in the stables and sleep at the Owings House before boarding the train the following morning.
 The Owings railway stop was the only one in Calvert County in the early days of the line.

-A sawmill used to operate in Owings in the early 20th Century near Old Solomonds Road.
-It has since disappeared.
+A sawmill that operated in Owings in the early 20th century near Old Solomonds Road has disappeared.

 The Maidstone Plantation was listed on the National Register of Historic Places in 1971.

-Community Resources
+Community resources

 Businesses

-Owings has a single convenience store–gas station, two childcare centers, at least one church, and a handful of other small businesses clustered around its center.
-A medical office building with a pharmacy is at the southeast corner of the Route 2 and Route 260 intersection.
+Owings has a single convenience store–filling station, two childcare centers, at least one church, and a handful of other small businesses clustered around its center.
+A medical office building with a now-closed pharmacy is at the southeast corner of the Route 2 and Route 260 intersection.
 A small industrial site has a concrete provider and an automotive shop.
 There is a funeral home near the southern edge of the CDP.